-- 1 the requested code or number range has been ported; - 2 the requested numbers or codes are not available from that operator for allocation or reservation; - 3 the applicant has not established that he/she meets the laid down eligibility criteria; - 4 the planned activation date is too far ahead; - 5 the planned services are not considered by the operator to be appropriate for implementation on the requested numbers or codes; - 6 a previous allocation remains significantly under utilised vis-à-vis the applicant's stated plans; - 7 a previous related reservation has not yet been opened for use in accordance with the applicant's stated plans; - 8 the same reservation has already been renewed several times without sufficient justification for not being allocated and brought into use; - 9 a previous allocation has been used for services or purposes other than those specified or permitted in the terms of allocation or reservation; - 10 the allocation/reservation would conflict with previous allocations/reservations; - 11 the operator considers that meeting the requested allocation/reservation would be detrimental to its own commercial interest as an operator or to the national interest; - 12 In the event of refusal, the applicant shall be advised of the reasons and of its right to appeal to ComReg.
+- 1 the requested code or number range has been ported; - 2 the requested numbers or codes are not available from that operator for allocation or reservation: - 3 the applicant has not established that he/she meets the laid down eligibility criteria; - 4 the planned activation date is too far ahead; - 5 the planned services are not considered by the operator to be appropriate for implementation on the requested numbers or codes; - 6 a previous allocation remains significantly under utilised vis-à-vis the applicant's stated plans; - 7 a previous related reservation has not yet been opened for use in accordance with the applicant's stated plans; - 8 the same reservation has already been renewed several times without sufficient justification for not being allocated and brought into use; - 9 a previous allocation has been used for services or purposes other than those specified or permitted in the terms of allocation or reservation; - 10 the allocation/reservation would conflict with previous allocations/reservations; - 11 the operator considers that meeting the requested allocation/reservation would be detrimental to its own commercial interest as an operator or to the national interest; - 12 In the event of refusal, the applicant shall be advised of the reasons and of its right to appeal to ComReg.
 Should the appeal be upheld the operator shall abide by ComReg's decision.

+Annex 3:

-Annex 3: Information required from Applicants for Primary Allocation
+Deleted: Information required from Applicants for Primary Allocation¶

-Applicants for number block allocation or reservation or short code allocations shall provide the following information, where relevant:
+Applicants for number block allocation or reservation or short code allocations shall provide the following information, where relevant:¶

-- 1 name, address and, where relevant, company registration number of applicant; - 2 details of the licence under which it operates; - 3 purpose or use of numbering allocation; - 4 geographic scope of the service (countries, area code / zones); - 5 the date by which the allocation is required; - 6 the date the service is planned to be operational; - 7 relationship with existing allocations or reservations; - 8 a declaration that the numbers will be used in accordance with the Numbering Conventions; - 9 name of contact person; - 10 authorised signature of applicant; - 11 any other information that the applicant considers necessary or appropriate to justify the application, including any relevant tariff information; - 12 any other information deemed by ComReg to be relevant to the application and the supply of which does not place an undue burden on the applicant.
+<#>name, address and, where

+relevant, company registration

+number of applicant.

+\$\frac{4}{2}\$ details of the licence under

+which it operates.

+\$\frac{4}{2}\$

+<purpose or use of numbering

+allocation;¶

+<#>geographic scope of the

+service (countries, area code /

+zones);¶

+zones);¶

+<#>the date by which the

+allocation is required;¶

+<#>the date the service is planned

+to be operational; ¶

+<#>relationship with existing

+allocations or reservations; ¶

+<#>a declaration that the numbers

-In addition, applicants for telephone number block allocation or reservation or short code or DNIC allocations shall also provide the following information, where relevant:
+will be used in accordance with the Numbering Conventions;¶ <#>name of contact person;¶ by ComReg to be relevant to the application and the supply of which does not place an undue burden on the applicant. ¶ In addition, applicants for telephone number block allocation or reservation or short code or DNIC allocations shall also provide the following information, where relevant:¶ <#>Preferred numbering block or short code: ¶

-- 13 Preferred numbering block or short code; - 14 utilisation of existing allocations, including: - i volume of numbers allocated to end users in service; - ii numbers allocated but not in service; and - iii reserved numbers; - 15 a forecast of expected utilisation over a period of at least one year, in respect of each number series for which application is made.
+<#>name of contact person;¶

+<#>authorised signature of

+applicant;¶

+<#>any other information that the applicant considers necessary or appropriate to justify the application, including any relevant tariff information. <#>any other information deemed to end users in service; ¶

+<#>utilisation of existing

+allocations, including:¶

+<#>- volume of numbers allocated

+<#>- numbers allocated but not in service; and¶

+<#>- reserved numbers:¶

+<#>a forecast of expected

+utilisation over a period of at least

+one year, in respect of each

+number series for which

+application is made.¶

+application is made.¶

-In addition, applicants for ISCP allocation or reservation shall also provide the following information, where relevant:
+In addition, applicants for ISCP allocation or reservation shall also provide the following information, where relevant:¶

+<#>A unique identity of the